-Rather than waiting for weeks and months until the next events taking place, those looking to bet on snooker can do so on an almost weekly basis, thanks to the great schedule we now have in place.
+Rather than waiting for weeks and months until the next event takes place, those looking to bet on snooker can do so almost weekly, thanks to the great schedule we now have in place.

 Best Snooker Free Bets

 Domestically, snooker reached the zenith of its popularity in the mid-1980s.